TheCastaM/TheCastaM/README.md

 - 👋 Hi, I’m @TheCastaM
-- 👀 I’m interested in develpment of games
+- 👀 I’m interested in development of games
-- 🌱 I’m currently learning C# with unity and Python
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on a game
 - 📫 How to reach me contact me at my mail tomasoctaviocastagnino@gmail.com